vini-karumuru/QAA/README.md

 # Part 2 – Adaptor trimming comparison

-5. In your QAA environment, install `cutadapt` and `Trimmomatic`.
+5. In your QAA environment, install `Cutadapt` and `Trimmomatic`.
 Check your installations with:
     - `cutadapt --version` (should be 5.0)
     - `trimmomatic -version` (should be 0.39)

-6. Using `cutadapt`, properly trim adapter sequences from your assigned files.
-Be sure to read how to use `cutadapt`.
+6. Using `Cutadapt`, properly trim adapter sequences from your assigned files.
+Be sure to read how to use `Cutadapt`.
 Use default settings.
 What proportion of reads (both R1 and R2) were trimmed?

     <details>
     <summary>Try to determine what the adapters are on your own.
 If you cannot (or if you do, and want to confirm), click here to see the actual adapter sequences used.</summary>